Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/grid-chart.md

 ## Working With the Grid Chart in the Visualization Editor

 The grid chart is a visualization option for displaying data, which presents the information in a matrix.
 You can **resize a column's width** by selecting the grid header, which will highlight the whole column.
-Drag the a side left or right to modify the column's width.
+Drag the side left or right to modify the column's width.

 <img src="images/grid-chart-example.png" alt="Resizing a column's width in a grid chart" class="responsive-img" width="85%"/>